wcarmon/docs/rust/tracing.md

 1. Jaeger: Sustainable external storage is either very complex or expensive (Cassandra, Elastic, ...)
 1. Correct internal Propagation is hard (async, threads, ...)
 1. Propagation at servers and clients is hard
+1. [tokio-console](TODO) has no features for finding perf bottlenecks (eg. slowest method).
+It's not a profiler

 # [tracing](https://docs.rs/tracing/latest/tracing/) lib (part of Tokio)